Christopher Tucker: Personal life and death

 His first marriage to Marian Flint in 1971 ended in divorce.
 In 2013, he married Sinikka Ikaheimo, after more than 30 years together.

-Tucker died from a strep infection on 14 December 2022, at the age of 81.
+Tucker died from a streptococcus infection on 14 December 2022, at the age of 81.

 Awards

 Tucker won the BAFTA award for Best Make-Up Artist in 1983 for his work on the film Quest for Fire.
 In 1985, he was nominated for BAFTA awards in the categories Best Make-Up Artist and Best Special Visual Effects for his work on The Company of Wolves.

-Tucker was also the subject for a television documentary called Skintricks made in 1986 for Amsterdam TV.
+Tucker was also the subject for a television documentary called Skintricks] made in 1986 for Amsterdam TV.
 The documentary was made at the time that The Company of Wolves was being produced, and featured behind the scenes footage of the make-up process.
 It included interviews with the actors Ronald Pickup and John Hurt, talking about his make-up for The Elephant Man, and Terry Jones talking about the make-up for Mr. Creosote in the Monty Python film.